“Remember, the light at the end of the tunnel may be you.” – Aerosmith, Amazing

 Lying on my son’s empty bed, screaming to the heavens, “Mercy,” I faced an incomprehensible truth: WHO AM I NOW?

 I’ve learned since that unimaginable and heart ripping day that choice is much more than a word.
-Choice is both a mighty alley and a mighty opponent, a powerful force beckoning to be reckoned with.
+The choice is both a mighty alley and a mighty opponent, a powerful force beckoning to be reckoned with.

 So, who am I now?
 I am the same person I have always been; the creator of my own life and my own happiness – the creator of change.